Scott-Borecki/advent_of_code_2022/README.md

-## Advent of Code 2022
+## Advent of Code 2022 - ruby

 https://adventofcode.com/2022

-Here are my solutions to Advent of Code 2022.
+Here are my solutions to Advent of Code 2022 in ruby.
 Feel free to follow along!